csev/cc4e/book/chap06.md

 [comment]: <> (page 128 , 128 THE C PROGRAMMING LANGUAGE CHAPTER 6 )

-**Exercise 6-1.** Make this modification to getword and measure the change in speed of the program.
-0
+**Exercise 6-1.** Make this modification to `getword` and measure the change in speed of the program.

-**Exercise 6-2.** Write a version of type which is independent of character set.
-0
+**Exercise 6-2.** Write a version of `type` which is independent of character set.

 **Exercise 6-3.** Write a version of the keyword-counting program which does not count occurrences contained within quoted strings.
-0

 6.4 Pointers to Structures
 --------------------------